napari/napari.github.io/gallery.md

 where the goal is to separate the images of the ants and bees.
 Here we are using [dask-image](https://dask-image.readthedocs.io) to look at two directories of images and lazily load each image when requested by the slider.
-This method can support easy browsing of training datasets with many many images as we never need to load all the images into memory.
+This method can support easy browsing of training datasets with many images as we never need to load all the images into memory.
 Note that not all images need to be the same size either.